-As everything in life, results may vary depending on your personal genetic make up, age, lifestyle and gender, but overall most people who tried the leptin diet lost pounds easily in a natural way without suffering starvation, yo-yo results, muscle depletion or having to memorize complicated procedures or calorie counting.
+Like everything in life, results may vary depending on your genetic makeup, age, lifestyle, and gender.
+Still, overall most people who tried the leptin diet lost pounds quickly in a natural way without suffering starvation, yo-yo results, muscle depletion, or having to memorize complicated procedures or calorie counting.

 What Causes Leptin Resistance To Begin With?

-Leptin resistance sometimes is naturally higher in certain individuals, for instance women are more leptin resistant than men despite having twice as much levels of it, making it more difficult to burn fat and lose weight.
+Leptin resistance sometimes is naturally higher in specific individuals.
+For instance, women are more leptin resistant than men despite having twice as many levels of it, making it more challenging to burn fat and lose weight.

-This means that for a diet to be effective it is not only necessary that your total calorie intake is less then what your body needs, but more importantly that you restrict you carbs and sugar intake to reset insulin and leptin resistance.
+This means that for a diet to be effective, it is not only necessary that your total calorie intake is less than what your body needs, but more importantly, that you restrict your carbs and sugar intake to reset insulin and leptin resistance.

 What Are The Symptoms Of Leptin Resistance?

 The symptoms of leptin and insulin resistance are there all around for us to see.
-Millions of overweight people all over the world, at least in the industrialized countries, trapped in the carbs and sugar addiction.
+Millions of overweight people worldwide, at least in industrialized countries, are trapped in carbs and sugar addiction.

-Not just too much of processed food, too much carbs and sugars.
-Most of the time it is self inflicted situation, albeit unwillingly so, thanks to our unhealthy eating habits from where it is difficult to escape unless you become aware of and act on them.
+Not just too much-processed food, too many carbs and sugars.
+Most of the time, it is a self-inflicted situation, albeit unwillingly so, thanks to our unhealthy eating habits from where it is difficult to escape unless you become aware of and act on them.

-It is a different story is for those who are genetically predisposed to be less responsive to leptin, like some women are to compared to men, or lacking completely leptin, like some obese people do.
+It is a different story for those genetically predisposed to be less responsive to leptin, like some women than men, or lack leptin entirely, as some obese people do.

-However, leptin resistance and insulin levels can be improved through a change in diet consisting of no sugars, much less carbohydrates, healthy fats for energy, a moderate amount of quality proteins and plenty of vegetables and fibers.
+However, you can improve leptin resistance and insulin levels by changing a diet consisting of no sugars, much fewer carbohydrates, healthy fats for energy, a moderate amount of quality proteins, and plenty of vegetables and fibers.